Rhinostone/gina/README.md

 __Are you trying to restart after a crash ?__

-Before v0.1.0, Gina uses 2 processes for each bundle: one master, one slave.
+Before v0.1.0, Gina used 2 processes for each bundle: one master, one slave.
 Once an exception is thrown and the program crashes, one of the 2 processes can remain in the `tasks/processes` list.

 Gina only uses one process per bundle or one per project if you have decided to merge bundles execution.